Ombi-app/Ombi/README.md

 * Secure authentication so you don't have to worry about those script kiddies
 * We check to see if the request is already in Plex, if it's already in Plex then why you requesting it?!
 * We have allowed the ability for a user to add a custom note on a request
-* It automatically update the status of requests when they are available on Plex
+* It automatically updates the status of requests when they are available on Plex
 * Slick, responsive and mobile friendly UI